ldeso/klima.leodesouza.net/src/maintaining-prices.md

     - If carbon is regularly overpriced, there will be a regularly creation of new kVCM tokens. **This may dilute the share of kVCM tokens owned by the Klima Foundation.**

+## Questions

+1. How does the changing supply of kVCM tokens affect carbon price after a carbon sale or retirement?

+2. How many kVCM tokens have to be created from carbon sales to significantly dilute the share of kVCM owned by the Klima Foundation?